Edit this page | Blame

 Due to the enormous size of the GeneNetwork database, indexing it in a reasonable amount of time is a tricky process that calls for careful identification and optimization of the performance bottlenecks.
 This document is a description of how we achieve it.

-Indexing happens in the following three phases.
+Indexing happens in these phases.

 Building a single large Xapian index is not scalable.
 See detailed report on Xapian scalability.